Triggerise/triggerise.github.io/about-us.markdown

     Group (one of the most prominent family-owned businesses in the mobility services industry in the Netherlands)."
   Image: "/uploads/Trig_profiles_julia.jpg"
+- Name: Phinah Kodisang
+  Role:
+  Description: "(Johannesburg, South Africa) is the CEO of Soul City Institute.
+She has over 15 years of experience in the field of sexual reproductive health and champions strategic and innovative development and management of programmes aimed at youth."
+  Image: "/uploads/Trig_profiles_phinah.jpg"
 Chief Executive Officers:
 - Name: Benoit Renard
   Role: Director of Triggerise Stichting, Chief Executive Officer (CEO) and Co-founder